AgoraIO-Usecase/AgoraChat-rn/README.md

 1. Use `vscode` to open the project `react-native-chat-library`
 2. Use `terminal` to initialize the project `yarn`
-3. If this is the first project initialization, run the 'yarn run generate-source-env' command.
+3. If it is the first project initialization, you also need to execute the command `yarn run generate-source-env` to generate the corresponding files.
+For example: `env.ts`.

 **Note** `yarn` will execute additional commands.
-For developers who do not understand commands, if they need to use `npm` command replacement, they need to understand more reliable content.
+For developers who don’t understand commands, if they need to use `npm` command instead, they need to understand more trustworthy content.
-**Note** When creating this project, the scaffolding has preset some commands related to `yarn`, so it is recommended to use `yarn` to complete most of the work.
+**Note** When creating this project, the scaffolding has preset some `yarn` related commands, so it is recommended to use `yarn` to complete most of the work.
+**Note** Because `example` uses `firebase cloud message (fcm)` related content, if users need to use related content, they need to set the corresponding file (GoogleService-Info.plist is required for ios platform, google-services is required for android platform .json), if you don’t need it, just delete the relevant content.

 #### Universal Compilation